Vinvin202020/scGPT_for_cell_density/README.md

 ### Installation

-scGPT requires Python ≥ 3.7.13 and R ≥ 3.6.1.
+scGPT requires **Python ≥ 3.7.13** and **R ≥ 3.6.1**.
 Please ensure you have the appropriate versions installed before proceeding with the installation.

 Installing scGPT
-scGPT is available on PyPI and can be installed using the following command:
+scGPT is available on PyPI and can be installed using the following command: asdasd

+You can also install the required modules by using the **requirements.txt** file located in the docs directory.

 bash
 pip install scgpt "flash-attn<1.0.5"  # optional, recommended